Welcome to The Clearing

 Where the wisdom of our relationship with place shapes our future.

 Many of our challenges — personal, ecological, and organizational — arise from a deeper rupture in relationship.
-We make decisions faster than the land can speak.
+Our lives are deeply interconnected with place, yet we make decisions faster than the land can communicate.

-The Clearing is where we slow down to listen — to place, lineage, and the wider field.
-Through ritual and systemic constellations, we discover what wants to be seen, understood, or restored.
+The Clearing is where we step into the light and slow down and listen to place, lineage, and the wider field.
+Through ritual and systemic constellations, we discover what wants to be seen, restored, and brought into connection with the emerging future.

 “When you know you are part of a community of beings, caring for them is simply good manners."
 John Seed